 9. Create automated email workflows

-As a small business, setting up automated email workflows will save you tons of time.
+As a small business, setting up automated email workflows will save you time.
 And it will provide a better experience for your subscribers.

 You can trigger these email automations when a subscriber signs up for your newsletter or product, visits a page on your site, opened a previous email campaign, and a lot more.
 After the trigger, you can add emails, delays, conditions, and actions like tagging or updating a contact field.
-Imagine how much time can you save with email automation.
+Imagine how much time you can save with email automation.
+There’s a simple welcome email automation in the screenshot created in iContact.
+With a glance, you can already see how the timing and conditions are set up.
+For more info about automation, check out this full iContact review.

 Most email marketing software will give you metrics about the performance of your automated email campaigns.
 Monitoring these statistics will give you ideas on where you can improve.